 3D modeling software makes it possible to create detailed models and share those models across teams

-Because every building is different and every site is unique, construction has never been an easily scaled industry.
-VR changes that by making it easy to share across teams and get new teams quickly up to date on relevant issues.
+Construction has never been an easily scaled industry.
+VR changes that by making it easy to share data and models across teams and get new teams quickly up to date on relevant issues.

 3D modeling software changed the game by making it possible not only to create a detailed, accurate model more quickly and cheaply, but also by making it possible to share those models across teams.
 VR takes it to a new level by making it possible for people to immerse themselves in the project as though they were actually there, and interact with the environment exactly as though engaged in a walk-through.

-Armed with these technologies, teams on opposite sides of the country can “walk through” a site together and examine its details in real time together, thanks to this new technology.
+Teams on opposite sides of the country can now “walk through” a site together and examine its details in real time together, thanks to this new technology.

 Furthermore, lessons learned from walkthroughs can be applied across construction management teams and across projects to continually improve processes and create consistency and scale.

-VR gives teams the ability to “see” a project site without traveling to it.
-This makes it easy for teams to collaborate in real time, within a shared environment, where they can literally point out details and issues, ask questions, and immediately make decisions about changes.
+Because VR gives teams the ability to “see” a project site without traveling to it, it is easy for teams to collaborate in real-time, within a shared environment, where they can literally point out details and issues, ask questions, and immediately make decisions about changes.

 The benefits of VR for collaboration are especially relevant when building in difficult or remote sites, where teams may be communicating across substantial distances and site conditions make visits challenging.